Cyprus and the European Union: Rise in Euroscepticism

-In reaction to the financial crisis, Cyprus, which had recently become incorporated into the eurozone, was now faced with significant economic challenges.
+Cyprus, which had recently become incorporated into the eurozone, was faced with significant economic challenges in the 2012–2013 Cypriot financial crisis.
 Powerless to challenge the troika, the loyalty of Cyprus to the European Union would be tested in later years, using its voice to express its dismay.
 This was exemplified by the right of far-left Eurosceptic parties such as ‘Committee for a Radical Left Rally’ and ‘The New Internationalist Left’, who emerged in response to the austerity measures agreed by the Cypriot government (See Annex 2.).

 The bailout package generated mixed reactions in Cyprus.
 Once a strongly pro-EU population, the stringent conditions of the bailout package strained EU-Cypriot relations.
 Since the 2013 bail-in agreement, socio-economic concerns rose, which were quickly followed by a delegitimization of the EU in Cypriot media.
 Raising demands for exit among the scorned population.
 According to a collaboration of ‘my voice does not count in the EU’ Eurobarometer surveys between 2007 and 2019, in 2013 the survey reported that eighty-nine per cent of Cypriots did not feel that their voices were being heard, compared to sixty-seven per cent across the EU.
 Outside of the Cypriot political sphere, foreign newspapers regarded the bailout package as “unfair, short-sighted and self-defeating”.
 The Cypriot population had been left frustrated by austerity measures which contributed to the decreasing levels of loyalty towards the European Union.
 Still it did not strengthen its desire to leave it.

 Unlike EU member states who were former soviet satellite states whose Euroscepticism is predominantly right wing; Cypriot Euroscepticism appears to be largely left wing.
-The financial crisis in Cyprus suggests that Cypriots being placed in a weak position, feeling unable to use their voice to express their discontent with the situation, contributed to the rise of Euroscepticism.
+The 2012–2013 Cypriot financial crisis suggests that Cypriots being placed in a weak position, feeling unable to use their voice to express their discontent with the situation, contributed to the rise of Euroscepticism.